-- 2. (1) A kingship or queenship, principal traditional community, traditional community, headmanship, headwomanship and Khoi-San community must transform and adapt customary law and customs relevant to the application of this Act so as to comply with the relevant principles contained in the Bill of Rights in the Constitution, 15 in particular by- - (a) preventing unfair discrimination; - (b) promoting equality; and - (c) seeking to progressively advance gender representation in the succession to traditional and Khoi-San leadership positions. - (2) The resources of any community, leader, council, house, Commission or committee recognised or established in accordance with a provision of this Act- - (a) may not be used to promote or prejudice the interest of any political party; and - (b) may only be used for purposes of the functions, duties and responsibilities allocated by this Act to such community, leader, council, house, Commission 25 or committee.
+- 2. (1) A kingship or queenship, principal traditional community, traditional community, headmanship, headwomanship and Khoi-San community must transform and adapt customary law and customs relevant to the application of this Act so as to comply with the relevant principles contained in the Bill of Rights in the Constitution, in particular by- - (a) preventing unfair discrimination; - (b) promoting equality; and - (c) seeking to progressively advance gender representation in the succession to traditional and Khoi-San leadership positions. - (2) The resources of any community, leader, council, house, Commission or committee recognised or established in accordance with a provision of this Act- - (a) must not be used to promote or prejudice the interest of any political party or any grouping of such party, or to promote or prejudice any candidate in any election, irrespective whether such election is an internal election within the relevant party or an external election; and - (b) may only be used for purposes of the functions, duties and responsibilities allocated by this Act to such community, leader, council, house, Commission or committee.